SammuVS/Accident-Detection-and-Alert-System-Using-Arduino-Nano-/README.md

 - LED
 - Breadboard, jumper wires,normal electrical wires and USB cable
 - HIW 9V battery (or appropriate power supply for motor)

+## Troubleshooting
+1. If the IR sensor keeps detecting an object continuously, first cover it completely with a non-transparent plastic cover—but make sure the cover does not touch the sensor.
+This happens because of sunlight, so keep the sensor away from direct sunlight or keep it covered.

+2. Motor doesn't stop: check ENA PWM pin and IN1/IN2 wiring